ybur-yug/python_ocr_tutorial/README.md

 ```

 BOOM!
 We now have Tesseract.
 We can use the CLI, and feel free
 to read the docs if you want to play.
+However, we need a Python
-But the next step is setting
+wrapper to truly achieve our end goal.
+So the next step is setting
 up a Flask server that will allow us to easily build an API that
 we will POST requests to with a link to an image, and it will
 run the character recognition on them.